rc4l/DiscordKarmaBot/README.md

 2. Import the file you just made and define it within the constants file.
 Make sure it gets appended to the array and the name is correct.
 3. Run `npm run updatecommands`.
 4. The list of commands should now be updates and you can run your bot again via `npm run start` to validate.

+## Hosting
+I personally host this on DigitalOcean.
+There's a github workflow that generates a docker image that gets uploaded to their container repository which my droplet uses.
+Any time it gets updated then my droplet uses the new upload.

 ## Directory